General Services Administration

 2/10

-Unnamed DOGE staff using non-government accounts conduct dozens of "touch-base" interviews with dozens of US Digital Corps fellows, under the direction of Thomas Shedd
+Unnamed DOGE staff using non-governmental Google accounts conduct dozens of “touch-base” interviews with dozens of US Digital Corps fellows, under the direction of Thomas Shedd.

 2/12

-Other GSA staff describe being subjected to 15-minute interviews where they felt they were asked to justify their jobs
+GSA technical staff describe being subjected to 15-minute interviews where they felt they were asked to justify their jobs.

 2/12